jeastham1993/developer-prompts/dotnet-aws-serverless.md

 I follow Test-Driven Development (TDD) with a strong emphasis on behavior-driven testing and functional programming principles.
 All work should be done in small, incremental changes that maintain a working state throughout development.

+I also follow 'serverless-first' thinking, choosing AWS serverless technologies as the deployment model of choice.
+Prioritizing AWS Lambda for compute.

 ## Quick Reference

 **Key Principles:**